Mike Johnson (Oklahoma politician): Political career

-In the 1970's Johnson was elected city treasurer of Edmond and served between 1977 and 1981.
+In the 1970s Johnson was elected city treasurer of Edmond and served between 1977 and 1981.
 In 1981, Johnson and his family moved back to Kingfisher and began working for his family's car dealership.
 Johnson also served on the Kingfisher Public Schools school board between 1985 and 1995.

 Johnson began his first term in the State Senate in 1999 and served until 2010 when he retired due to term limits.
 While in office he served as the first Republican chairman of the Senate appropriations committee from 2009 to 2010.
 In 2007 and 2008, Johnson also served as the co-chair of the Senate appropriations committee with Democratic Senator Johnnie Crutchfield.

 Personal life

 Johnson died due to complication from a hip surgery on July 30, 2022, at the age of 78.